Tochukz/ASPNET-Webservices/WebServicesDemo/README.md

 2. The parameters and their types
 3. The return types of the methods

 This information is then used by visual studio to create the proxy class.
 The client application calls the proxy class method.
 The proxy class will then serialize the parameters, prepare a SOAP request message and sends it to the webservice.
-The webservice execusted the method and returns a SOAP response message to the proxy, The proxy class will then deserialize the SOAP response message and hands it the client application.
+The webservice executes the method and returns a SOAP response message to the proxy, The proxy class will then deserialize the SOAP response message and hands it the client application.

-## Part 3:  Using ASP.NET Session Sate in a Web Service
+## Part 3:  Using ASP.NET Session State in a Web Service
-To use ASP.NET Session object in a Web Service, the web service class must inherit from `System.Web.Services.webService` class and `EnableSession` property of `WebMethod` attribute must be set to `true`.
+To use ASP.NET Session object in a Web Service, the web service class must inherit from `System.Web.Services.WebService` class and `EnableSession` property of `WebMethod` attribute must be set to `true`.
 ```
 [WebService(Namespace="http://mywebstation.net")]
 public class CalculatorWebService :System.Web.Services.WebService
 {
   [WebMethod(EnableSession=true)]
-  public int Add(nint fisrtNumber, int secondNumber)
+  public int Add(int firstNumber, int secondNumber)
   {
     return firstNumber + secondNumber;
   }